Occupational Health retention schedule

 Corporate

-UoE Occupational Health policies and procedures Until the next review is due and the new version replaces the old To ensure foundations of practice Policies and procedures are reviewed annually and updated accordingly.
-They are available to all who work within the UoE OH department
+Occupational Health policies and procedures Until the next review is due and the new version replaces the old To ensure foundations of practice Policies and procedures are reviewed as per review cycle and updated accordingly.

 General activities

-UoE OH budget and invoices 6 years To comply with HRMC and companies house The accounts team, Director of Health and Wellbeing and administration have access to budget information when processing accounts.
+WHSW budget and invoices 6 years To comply with HRMC and companies house The accounts team, Director of Workplace Health, Safety and Wellbeing, and administration have access to budget information when processing accounts.

 General Correspondence 6 years To comply with civil claim period Correspondence will be reviewed after 5 years and if no requests for data have been made and the information is not medically relevant this will data will be destroyed.